aerraj/aerraj/README.md

 - 👋 Hi, I’m Rishabh Raj
-- 👀 I’m interested in learning DSA
+- 👀 I’m interested in learning machine learning
-- 🌱 I’m currently learning recursion
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on Website development
 - 📫 How to reach me ??
-Just don't
+Write to me @ rraj09102002@gmail.com

 <!---
 aerraj/aerraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.